 In addition to individual efforts, Dr. Lushniak addressed education, health care, business, government and nonprofit sectors, and families to urge against the use of indoor tanning devices.

-The country's lead health officials implored Americans to better protect their skin.
+The advice normally offered by overprotective, sunscreen-wielding mothers got a boost from the U.S. Surgeon General today, as the country’s lead health officials implored Americans to better protect their skin.

 Boris D. Lushniak, who was appointed Surgeon General in July of 2013, recently spoke at a Washington Post forum about the growing risks of skin cancer.